maueroats/teaching/content/intermediate-cs/pv-proj/_index.md

 The next step is to make a draw handler that draws all of the scenes that you have drawn in your plan.

+## Motion

+Make sure you have two things that move (or approval to skip this).
+It is likely to take two days to get the motion you want.
+Write checks as you go.

+## Style

+* Check-expects for every function
+* Follow the [style guidelines](http://community.schemewiki.org/?scheme-style) that we have discussed in class.

+     + Close as many parentheses as you want on one line
+     + Break after every group of closed parentheses

+## Grading

+* 25% style
+* 25% check-expect
+* 50% content